Imagine that you were looking for a job, and you had two offers on the table. Both were offering you the exact same salary, for a similar role.

 Don’t just say “we’re inclusive.”
 Show your diverse workforce relaxing, working hard, and feeling comfortable at work together.

-That’s why video is such a powerful tool when building an employer brand.
+That’s why employer branding videos are such a powerful tool.
 It’s the most direct, authentic way to show people what life is actually like at your organization.

 Try employer branding videos like: